Christianity in Bangladesh: Contributions

-Christians have greatly served the education and health sectors.
-This tiny community has some 1,000 schools and about 100 health care centers and hospitals.
-In Bangladesh, the Christian community runs the country's largest cooperative bank in Dhaka.
+Christians in Bangladesh have historically played a significant role in education and healthcare.
+They established some of the country's well-known schools, colleges, and hospitals.

-Having worked in Bangladesh as a missionary since 1952, Father Richard William Timm, C.S.C. won the Ramon Magsaysay Award for Peace and International Understanding, the Asian Nobel Prize, in 1987 in recognition of his work as a teacher, as a biologist studying plant-parasitic worms, and with Caritas on relief efforts.
+Having worked in Bangladesh as a missionary since 1952, Richard William Timm belonging to the Congregation of Holy Cross won the Ramon Magsaysay Award for Peace and International Understanding, the Asian Nobel Prize, in 1987 in recognition of his work as a teacher, as a biologist studying plant-parasitic worms, and with Caritas Bangladesh on relief efforts.

 In the 1990s, many people opposed the aid of Christian NGOs, and therefore there was a spike in the number of protests and violence opposing the religious influence of Christian NGOs.
 Up to 52 NGOs were considered to be "anti-Islamic", with the intentions of "proselytising" the Islamic nation to Christianity, targeting the vulnerable; the outcasts, the uneducated, and the poor.

 Persecution

 With the rise of Islamic fundamentalist movements, Christians in Bangladesh often face the pressure from Islamist terrorist groups due to persecution and harassment from the wider Muslim community.
 In 2019, several churches, such as Mohandi Assemblies of God church, were either burnt down or destroyed.
 To be safe from such attacks and to prevent such incidents, Christians would gather in secret or in small houses to practice their religion.
 Additionally, in 2020, it is alleged that several Christians were detained by police for "unlawful conversion".

 Conditions have improved in recent years as Bangladesh moved from place 35 on the World Watch List of Christian persecution in 2015 to place 48 in 2019.
 However, a rise of violence against Christians sent the country to number 30 on the list in 2023.
 Persecution of Christians in Bangladesh has since intensified at the hands of radical Islamists and extremist Muslims.
 In May 2024, Prime Minister Sheikh Hasina made allegations of a Christian plot to "carve out" an independent Christian country in Bangladesh and Myanmar.
 The Archbishop of Dhaka, Bejoy Nicephorus D'Cruze, categorically denied the allegations.

-In 2023, the country was scored 2 out of 4 for religious freedom;
+In 2023, the country was scored 2 out of 4 for religious freedom.